Feeding tips for vacationing moms with infants and toddlers using some guidelines and tips provided to OCM by the International Formula Council.

-Feeding Tips for Vacationing Moms with Infants and Toddlers
+Feeding Tips for Vacationing Moms of Infants and Toddlers

 - When you are on the go, be sure to always wash your hands before preparing to feed the baby so you won’t pass on germs.